404NotFound6/stocktwit-sentiment-project/README.md

 |log_size|	0.0743|	0.0164	|4.5232|	0.0|
 </div>

-This regression results suggests that all the lagd of sentiment scores are not statistically significant, but the coefficients are all negative, which shows the similar negative impact of sentiment score on return from previous regression for DJI.
+This regression result suggests that all lags of sentiment scores are not statistically significant; however, the coefficients are consistently negative.
+This aligns with the previous regression for the Dow Jones Index (DJI), indicating a similar negative impact of sentiment scores on returns.

-Generally, the impact of sentiment score on individual stocks shares the same sign as the impact on Dow Jones Index.
+Overall, the impact of sentiment scores on individual stocks aligns with the observed impact on the Dow Jones Index, consistently sharing the same sign.
+This suggests that sentiment scores exert a similar directional influence across both the broader market index and individual stock levels.

 ## Limitation